microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

     __Hint:__ Look closely at the `""` quotation marks.
 All JSON keys and values must be surrounded by double quotes.
 Any double quotes *within* these surrounding quotes must be escaped, however.

-6. When ready, copy and paste the C-CDA data into the `Body` of the `Convert Data - CCDA` request in Postman.
+6. When ready, copy and paste the request parameters into the `Body` of the `Convert Data - CCDA` request in Postman.

 5. Select the `raw` button and choose `JSON` from the dropdown menu on the right.